+But which is the best way to check a candidate’s programming knowledge on a real-time basis?
 According to our research, here are the top coding assessment test platforms:

 Codility is an online tech skills assessment platform, which consists of the following vetting test products:

-- CodeLive: an online room to collaborate and code with the candidates in real time tech interviews.
+- CodeLive: an online room to collaborate and code with the candidates in real-time tech interviews.

 Tech giants such as Amazon, Microsoft, Intel, PayPal, and others use Codility when vetting tech candidates.

-- CodeScreen: allows the employers to evaluate developer skills by inviting candidates to participate in coding assessments online.
+- CodeScreen: allows employers to evaluate developer skills by inviting candidates to participate in coding assessments online.

-- CodePair: makes it possible to evaluate the candidate’s problem solving and communication skills with real-time online pair programming.
+- CodePair: makes it possible to evaluate the candidate’s problem-solving and communication skills with real-time online pair programming.